 Setting Cards Allowed For Derivation Default value Description A regular expression matching the ASCII value of the FASC-N for cards to determine whether you can use them to create derived credentials.
-Further information See the Derived Credentials Self-Service Request Portal for details.
+Further information See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.